Skip to main content

 • acts done for proceedings of the Legislative Council or judicial proceedings (section 54);

-• copying of materials open to public inspection or on official registers (section 56);
+• copying and communication of materials open to public inspection or on official registers (section 56);

 • copying and making of an adaptation of a computer program by the lawful user (sections 60-61);